Choosing Japan: The Benefits for Foreign Software Engineers

 Many companies in Japan are adding English as their official language along with Japanese.
 Moreover, most modern tech companies in Japan do not need software developers to communicate in Japanese.

-However, even if you do not need Japanese at work, learning it will make your career path smoother and make you better integrate into Japanese society.
+However, even if you do not need Japanese at work, learning it will smooth your career path and help you better integrate into Japanese society.
 It will certainly add value if you can pass at least the N3 level of JLPT or, for a more practical Japanese, the J-Test for Japanese.

 Considering the above, please adopt this challenge of learning Japanese even if you do not find it mandatory.